oleaamot/grouse/README.md

-Grouse runs in two persistence modes, the default is demo (no assigned profile, as shown above) or a 'production' mode using a mysql database (-Dspring.profiles.active=mysql).
+Grouse runs in two persistence modes, the default is demo (no assigned profile, as shown above) or a 'production' mode using a mysql database (mvn spring-boot:run -Dspring-boot.run.profiles=mysql).
 In demo mode the properties for the application are taken application.yml.
 Here Grouse uses H2 as a database.

 You can test that Grouse is running with one of the following commands: